 Studies to date show a high degree of effectiveness with the following issues:

 Stuck patterns of behaviors and/or reactions

 Sense of impending doom

 Low self esteem

 Difficulty trusting others

 Who is EMDR for?

 EMDR has been high beneficial for those challenging issues and patterns of behavior that traditional talk therapy alone has not resolved.
-Contact me for your free 15-minute phone consultation to see how EMDR may help you gain freedom from your symptoms.
+Contact me for to see how EMDR may help you gain freedom from your symptoms.